Haiti quake death toll rises to 1,419, injured now at 6,000

 At the Les Cayes hospital, Emma Cadet, 41, a carpenter’s wife, hovered over her 18-year-old son, Charles Owen, as he awaited an operation on his broken arm.
 He was among the lucky patients to have received pain medication.

 Worse off was Nerison Vendredi, 19, lying quiet but alert.
-No casts or splints would help her because she apparently had suffered internal injuries and could not move.
+No casts or splint would help her because she apparently had suffered internal injuries and could not move.

 There were some stories of miracle survivals, but they were becoming fewer as the days passed.

-“I started yelling, and luckily some other farmers heard me, and they came and pulled me out, ” said Luxama, lying on a mattress at the Les Cayes hospital.
+“I started yelling, and luckily some other famers heard me, and they came and pulled me out, ” said Luxama, lying on a mattress at the Les Cayes hospital.